 This is important in school-aged children because it can affect their school performance, but it is equally important in preschool children as they are developing speech and language skills.
 If it is not adversely affecting their hearing, watchful waiting is appropriate.

-If their hearing is impaired, or they have other sensory, physical, cognitive or behavior factors as their baseline (such as Down syndrome, autism spectrum disorder, cleft palate), ENTs may recommend the placement of Tympanostomy tubes.
+If their hearing is impaired, or they have other sensory, physical, cognitive or behavior factors as their baseline (such as Down syndrome, autism spectrum disorder, cleft palate, etc.), ENTs may recommend the placement of Tympanostomy tubes.

-Hearing improves as sound waves pass through air but not through fluid.
-Speech and language skills are no longer impaired due to hearing deficit.
+Hearing improves as sound waves pass through the air but not through fluid.
+Speech and language skills are no longer impaired due to hearing deficits.
 The child’s disposition improves as well as sleeping and eating because of improved comfort level.

-The tubes generally fall out in 1-2 years, but there is a small chance that the hole does not heal once the tube falls out, possibly leading to additional surgery to repair the eardrum.
+The tubes generally fall out in 1-2 years, but there is a very small chance that the hole may not heal once the tube falls out, possibly leading to additional surgery to repair the eardrum.
 This risk becomes higher with repeated sets of tubes.